A field guide to the decentralized internet

 True Digital Ownership

-In the account model, all assets except the native token are custodied by smart contracts.
-The contract owner can mint, burn, or confiscate tokens.
+Trustlessness applied to assets means non-custodial.
+In the account model, all assets except the native token are custodied by smart contracts; the contract owner can mint, burn, or confiscate tokens.
 In CKB's Cell model, every asset is a first-class citizen directly controlled by the user's private key.
 Even if a token contract is compromised, the attacker cannot touch your assets.

 04